martinResearch/PySparseLP/readme.md

 * maxConstraintViolation
 * checkSolution

 Often the sparse constraints matrix can naturally be decomposed vertically into blocks.
-The ADMM Block method aims to exploiting that decompistion.
-Blocks are defined using the method *startConstraintName* and *endConstraintName*.
+The ADMM Block method aims to exploiting that decomposition.
+Blocks are defined using the methods *startConstraintName* and *endConstraintName*.
 This allow to inform the ADMM block method where to split the constraints matrix.

 ## Debuging

 Building a LP problem is often error prone.
 If we can generate  a valid solution before constructing the LP we can check constraints are not violated as we add them to the LP using checkSolution.
-This make it easier to pin down where constraint is causing problem.
-We could add a debug glag so that that check is automatic as we ad constraints.
+This make it easier to pin down which constraint is causing problem.
+We could add a debug flag so that this check is automatic done as we add constraints.

 ## Other modeling tools
-Other libraries provide modellign tools ([CyLP](http://mpy.github.io/CyLPdoc/index.html) , [GLOP](https://developers.google.com/optimization/lp/glop))
+Other libraries provide modeling tools ([CyLP](http://mpy.github.io/CyLPdoc/index.html) , [GLOP](https://developers.google.com/optimization/lp/glop))
 But they have some limitations:

 * CyLP: use operator oveloading so that we can use notation that are close to mathetmatical notations.
 But variables are defined as 1D vectors
-* GLOP:
+* GLOP

-the approach i have taken is a bit lower level than this tools  but provide more control and flexibility on how to define constraints and the objective function.
-It is made easy by using numpyarrays  to store variables indices.
+the approach I have taken is lower level than this tools but provide more control and flexibility on how to define the constraints and the objective function.
+It is made easy by using numpy arrays to store variables indices.

 # Examples